The 515 best Black Friday 2022 deals to shop now | CNN Underscored

 • Amazon: The mega-retailer is of course participating in this deals extravaganza, with markdowns on every category imaginable starting now.

-• Bed Bath & Beyond: As early as Nov.
-6 you can save on early Black Friday deals, with up to 25% off your purchase come Cyber Monday.
+• Bed Bath & Beyond: Save on Black Friday deals, with up to 25% off your purchase come Cyber Monday.

 • Best Buy: The electronics and appliance retailer kicked off holiday shopping well before November with new deals arriving every week in the lead-up to Black Friday.